igorwojda/kotlin-coding-challenges/README.md

 # Contribute

 Feedback and new contributions are welcome whether it's through bug reports or new PRs.
-To add new coding challenge just follow this [guide](https://github.com/igorwojda/kotlin-coding-challenges/wiki/Adding-a-new-challenge) and open PR.
+To add new coding challenges just follow this [guide](https://github.com/igorwojda/kotlin-coding-challenges/wiki/Adding-a-new-challenge) and open PR.

 # Author